emmiegit/markov-music/README.md

 Licensed under the GPL, version 2 or later.

-**Note:**
-Don't expect this to work for a while.
-It may not even compile for you.

 ### Compilation
 Run `cargo build --release` in the top directory of the repository.